The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me in Minnesota, US

 Offers Telehealth

-Adam Loavenbruck is a Neurologist in Minneapolis, Minnesota.
+Adam Loavenbruck is a Neurologist practicing medicine in Minneapolis, Minnesota.
 Dr. Loavenbruck is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-His top areas of expertise are Dopamine Beta-Hydroxylase Deficiency, Familial Dysautonomia, Peripheral Neuropathy, and Cold-Induced Sweating Syndrome.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Dopamine Beta-Hydroxylase Deficiency, Familial Dysautonomia, Peripheral Neuropathy, and Shapiro Syndrome.
 Dr. Loavenbruck is currently accepting new patients.

 Experienced in Mitochondrial Complex 1 Deficiency